Blog Layout

 Smell

 Water damage typically does not give off an unpleasant odor.
-Mold, however, has a distinct earthy or mildewy smell which gets stronger as it spreads.
-It is present in areas with poor ventilation.
+Mold, however, has a distinct earthy or mildewy smell, which gets stronger as it spreads.
+If you’re wondering how to get rid of mold smell, it usually requires both identifying and addressing the source of the moisture and removing the mold colonies.

 Harmfulness